 As to how Fortnite's new poisonous smoke works is still unclear, badum-ts.
 We're most likely looking at some health and vision degradation, but we should know soon enough.

-Fortnite's lately been hit by yet another mystery, with in-game TVs showing a menacing skull, most likely foreshadowing another disaster in the vein of Dusty Depot .
+Fortnite's lately been hit by yet another mystery, with in-game TVs showing a menacing skull, most likely foreshadowing another disaster in the .
 Moreover, the game's Switch version replaced these with a peculiar timer, which has two and a half days left on it at the time of writing.

 Many have been speculating that Epic plans to activate the rocket in the villain lair-looking location near Snobby Shores, which would fit into the theme of Fortnite's TV premonitions.

 With more than two days do go though, we're sure to hear more of it, along with some delightfully crazy theories that only fans can come up with.
-Remember the Morse code theory , where fans decoded PS4 controller vibrations to find the date of Fortnite's comet crash?
+Remember the , where fans decoded PS4 controller vibrations to find the date of Fortnite's comet crash?
 More please.